Case Study Research Segment(CSS) 2017-19 Batch

 MBA (Rural Management)

 MBA (RM) Programme is designed to balance academics with experiential learning.
 Class Room Segments (CRS) spread over 56 credits and, Field Work Segments (FWS) of 36 credits within four semesters of the two years of course curricula.
 They will spend 10 weeks in each field segments.
-The two FWS components are designed in a progressive manner, with Action Research Segment (ARS) in first semester and Case study Research Segment (CSS) of 10 weeks in second semester Management Traineeship Segment (MTS) in the fourth semester.
+The three components are designed in a progressive manner, with Action Research Segment (ARS) in first semester, Case Study Research Segment (CSS) of 10 weeks in second semester and Management Traineeship Segment (MTS) in the third semester.

 Why Case study Research Segment (CSS)?